We’ve got 5 reasons. And 5 fixes.

 From here you can see what’s causing trouble with your Mac.
 Click on the Memory tab at the top, then the Memory filter at the top of the list; this sorts the programs by the amount of space they’re taking up on your Mac RAM.
 The higher the number, the more power they need.
 Stop an app from operating by clicking on the app in the list and then clicking the gray “x” icon located at the top-left corner of the window.
 Don’t remove anything you don’t know!

-How to fix it: Upgrade your hardware.
+How to fix it: Repair disk permissions.